New National Paid Leave Proposals Explained

 7. Administering Agency

-The FAMILY Act tasks the Social Security Administration (SSA) with administering paid family and medical leave, using new resources that draw on the agency’s expertise in delivering individual benefits to workers and without pulling resources away from core SSA programs like the Old Age and Survivors Disability Insurance program (OASDI).
+The Biden-Harris proposal and the FAMILY Act task the Social Security Administration (SSA) with administering paid family and medical leave, using new resources that draw on the agency’s expertise in delivering individual benefits to workers and without pulling resources away from core SSA programs like the Old Age and Survivors Disability Insurance program (OASDI).
 The Neal plan tasks the Department of the Treasury with administering a new paid leave program, along with new tax policies that sit within Treasury; Neal’s proposal also includes grants to states and community-based organizations that the Department of Health and Human Services would administer and which would resource state-based “navigators” for workers who need assistance with a range of family- and work-supporting policies.
-The Biden-Harris plan does not specify an administering agency.

 The most important functions of paid leave administration are accepting applications and creating clear, plain language application processes; responding in a timely way to applications and applicant questions; determining benefits eligibility and benefit levels expeditiously; paying benefits in a timely fashion; monitoring application and benefits delivery processing times; and creating an appeals process that allows workers to be heard if they feel their application or claim has been unfairly denied or their benefit level set incorrectly.
 Both the Neal proposal and the FAMILY Act set out processes for this — and it will be up to Congress to provide adequate funding to ensure implementation, outreach and engagement.